camunda/camunda-webapp-translations/README.md

 ### Contribute!

-Everybode is welcome to contribute!
+Everybody is welcome to contribute!
 You can help by sending us a pull request with your translation of the tasklist.

   * Website: http://www.camunda.org/
   * Contribution Guidelines: http://www.camunda.org/community/contribute.html